KPDQ-FM

-KPDQ-FM (93.9 MHz) is a commercial FM radio station in Portland, Oregon.
-It is owned by Salem Communications and serves the Portland metropolitan area, with a Christian talk and teaching radio format.
-The studios and offices are on SE Lake Road in Portland.
+KPDQ-FM (93.9 MHz) is a commercial radio station in Portland, Oregon.
+It is owned by Salem Media Group and serves the Portland metropolitan area, with a Christian talk and teaching radio format.
+The studios and offices are on SE Lake Road in Milwaukie.
 KPDQ-FM is co-owned with KPDQ, also a Christian talk and teaching station.
 Each station runs its own schedule.
-Among the religious leaders heard on KPDQ-FM are Chuck Swindoll, Dr. David Jeremiah, Jim Daly, Dr. Tony Evans and John MacArthur.
+Among the religious leaders heard on KPDQ-FM are Chuck Swindoll, David Jeremiah, Jim Daly, Tony Evans and John MacArthur.
 Hosts pay Salem Media for time on the station and may use their broadcasts to appeal for donations to their ministries.

 KPDQ-FM has an effective radiated power (ERP) of 50,000 watts (52,000 with beam tilt).
 The main transmitter is atop Portland's west hills, off SW Fairmount Court.
 In addition, KPDQ-FM is heard on four FM translator stations, to improve reception in other Oregon communities.